MattIPv4/hacktoberfest-data/README.dot.md

 - **Disqualified**: A user that was disqualified for submitting 2 or more spammy PR/MRs, irrespective of how many accepted PR/MRs they may have also had.

-For pull/merge requests, there are five states used to process them that you'll see:
+For pull/merge requests, there are six states used to process them that you'll see:

 - **Accepted**: A PR/MR that was accepted by a project maintainer, either by being merged or approved in a participating repository, or by being given the `hacktoberfest-accepted` label.